npm/rfcs/accepted/0000-pure-mode.md

 Circular dependencies are supported.

-Since the hash of a package contain its dependencies, circular dependencies make the calculation of this hash more complicated.
+Since the hash of a package contains its dependencies, circular dependencies make the calculation of this hash more complicated.
 Here is [an article](https://www.fugue.co/blog/2016-05-18-cryptographic-hashes-and-dependency-cycles.html) explaining how to hash a graph with cycles.

 ### Simple example